Graph-native autoresearch workbench

 $ franken run brain.json

-Define what the graph is trying to improve: compressed size, exact decode, runtime, accuracy, cost, robustness, task difficulty, or any custom metric you can measure.
+Define what the graph is trying to improve: accuracy, runtime, cost, robustness, task difficulty, or any custom metric you can measure.

-Edit the graph yourself, suggest directions to a meta-brain, or let mutation nodes generate, run, score, and select new variants under your constraints.
+Edit the graph yourself or let controlled improvement nodes propose, run, score, and select variants under explicit constraints.

 Training and Distillation